-Incentive awards for our executive officers were approved by the Compensation Committee and paid in 2016 pursuant to our 2015 incentive compensation plan.
-Each of our executive officers other than our CEO had a funding target under the plan of 50% of his or her annual base salary for 2015, with the potential for actual awards under the plan to either exceed or be less than the funding target depending upon corporate performance, as well as the executive officer's achievement of certain individual goals that are predetermined by our CEO.
-Our CEO had a funding target under the plan of 100% of his annual base salary for 2015, with the potential for actual awards under the plan to either exceed or be less than such funding target depending upon corporate performance.
+Incentive awards for our executive officers were approved by the Compensation Committee and paid in 2017 pursuant to our 2016 incentive compensation plan.
+Each of our executive officers other than our CEO had a funding target under the plan of 50% of his or her annual base salary for 2016, with the potential for actual awards under the plan to either exceed or be less than the funding target depending upon corporate performance, as well as the executive officer's achievement of certain individual goals that are predetermined by our CEO.
+Our CEO had a funding target under the plan of 100% of his annual base salary for 2016, with the potential for actual awards under the plan to either exceed or be less than such funding target depending upon corporate performance.
 Target incentive award amounts for each participant were based on the participant's potential impact on our operating and financial results and on market competitive pay practices.
 Individual performance goals were established for eligible employees other than our CEO, and evaluations were based upon whether the employee met, exceeded or did not meet each established goal.
 Under our incentive compensation plan, the percentage of potential incentive awards attributable to the achievement of individual goals decreases as seniority increases, with a greater proportion of the potential incentive awards for executive officers being based upon achievement of corporate performance objectives.
 The Committee believes that it is appropriate to align a higher percentage of our executive officers' total cash compensation with the achievement of our Board-approved corporate objectives because those objectives are determined with a view toward progressing our company's business and maximizing stockholder value.

-While executive officers other than our CEO have individual performance objectives that are evaluated by our CEO, the outcome of those objectives did not affect awards under our 2015 incentive compensation plan to those officers, and the award amounts were based solely on achievement of the corporate performance objectives.
+While executive officers other than our CEO have individual performance objectives that are evaluated by our CEO, the outcome of those objectives did not affect awards under our 2016 incentive compensation plan to those officers, and the award amounts were based solely on achievement of the corporate performance objectives.

-Corporate performance objectives for 2015 were based on achievement of drug discovery objectives, representing 20% of the overall objectives, drug development objectives, representing 30% of the overall objectives, commercial objectives, representing 40% of the overall objectives, and finance objectives, representing 10% of the overall objectives.
-Bonus opportunities for certain objectives enabled the payout of up to an additional 35 percentage points.
+Corporate performance objectives for 2016 were based on achievement of drug discovery objectives, representing 20% of the overall objectives, drug development objectives, representing 30% of the overall objectives, finance and business development objectives, representing 10% of the overall objectives, and technical operations objectives, representing 10% of the overall objectives, and technical operations objectives, representing 10% of the overall objectives.
+Bonus opportunities for certain objectives enabled the payout of up to an additional 42.5 percentage points.
 Threshold, target and outperform achievement levels were defined for each corporate objective, resulting in potential payouts ranging from 0% to 150% for each objective depending on achievement of such performance levels.
-At the time the corporate performance objectives for 2015 were set, the Committee and management believed that achievement of the target levels of performance would be difficult and challenging, but achievable with significant effort and skill, favorable preclinical study and clinical trial results, continued strong commercial performance, and successful stock price performance.
+At the time the corporate performance objectives for 2016 were set, the Committee and management believed that achievement of the target levels of performance would be difficult and challenging, but achievable with significant effort and skill, favorable preclinical study and clinical trial results, continued strong commercial performance, and successful stock price performance.

-In January 2016, the Compensation Committee evaluated the achievement of the 2015 corporate performance objectives and determined that incentive awards under our 2015 incentive compensation plan should be based upon achievement of 128.75% of the target level of corporate performance objectives.
+In January 2017, the Compensation Committee evaluated the achievement of the 2016 corporate performance objectives and determined that incentive awards under our 2016 incentive compensation plan should be based upon achievement of 120.2% of the target level of corporate performance objectives.
 The various objective categories, target payouts and actual payouts, are listed in the table below.